scsskid/benedikt-gr-site/src/posts/2020-09-19-netlify-cache-control.md

 Turned out Netflify [applies custom caching rules in their CDN](https://www.netlify.com/blog/2017/02/23/better-living-through-caching/).

-They apperently set `cache-control: max-age=0` for most files but also keep possibility of caching without further configuration.
+They apparently set `cache-control: max-age=0` for most files but also keep possibility of caching without further configuration.

 If you want to control the caching by yourself to can set some [Header Rules](https://docs.netlify.com/routing/headers/):